 A student or parent who is dissatisfied with the outcome of an investigation may appeal through policy FNG(LOCAL).
-[See Safety Transfers/Assignments on page 11, Dating Violence, Discrimination, Harassment, and Retaliation on page 33, Hazing on page 35, policy FFI, the district's Student Code of Conduct, and the district improvement plan, a copy of which can be viewed in the campus office.]
+[See Safety Transfers/Assignments, Dating Violence, Discrimination, Harassment, and Retaliation, Hazing.
+Policy FFI, the district's Student Code of Conduct, and the district improvement plan, a copy of which can be viewed in the campus office.]